 A stuck shutter is a common failure mode for most digital cameras.
-You know it’s a shutter error when the camera takes darker, rather black pictures or when the pictures appear very bright and overexposed, especially when taken outdoors.
-If it’s a stuck shutter, unfortunately you can’t repair it yourself because the mechanism is buried deep inside the camera and the cost of repair is very high.
-If this problem occurs after the manufacturer’s warranty expires, you will end up spending quite a bit.
-So it’s better to plan in advance and protect the camera with an extended warranty plan, as it covers all the defects and malfunctions covered in a standard manufacturer’s warranty.
+You know it’s a shutter error when the camera takes darker pictures or when the pictures appear very bright and overexposed, especially when clicked outdoors.
+If it’s a stuck shutter, you can’t repair it yourself because the mechanism is best understood by experts and the cost of repair is very high.
+Unfortunately, if this problem occurs after the manufacturer’s warranty ends, you will end up spending a hefty amount on getting it fixed.
+So its good to be prepared in advance and protect your camera with an extended warranty plan.
+The plan covers all the defects and malfunctions covered in a standard manufacturer’s warranty.

-Lens errors are common with digital cameras.
-This includes a stuck lens, jammed lens, or a malfunctioning lens.
+Lens error could mean a stuck lens, jammed lens, or a malfunctioning lens.
 When it’s a lens error, the camera’s LCD screen flashes some common error messages like, “E18 lens error” (old Canon Powershot), “Access” error (Sony Cybershot), “Zoom Error” (Fuji Finepix), “Lens Obstructed” (Kodak Easyshare), “lens error, restart camera” or just “lens error” (Nikon Coolpix and some other camera makers lately are using this variation).
-Dust and sand deposit in the lens is the main cause of a lens error.
-You could try cleaning the lens with a soft piece of cloth or with a hairdryer from a distance.
-Also, make sure the lens is not tilted.
+Did you know that dust and sand deposits in the lens is the main cause of a lens error?
+You could try cleaning the lens with a soft clean cloth or with a hairdryer from a distance.
+Make sure the lens is not tilted.
 If this doesn’t help, you will probably need help from a professional technician.

-There are very few chances of any hardware malfunction and higher chances of a software malfunction in a digital camera.
+There are very few chances of a hardware malfunction and higher chances of a software malfunction in a digital camera.
 If your camera has slowed down or suddenly stops working, it is a software issue.
-What you need to do is, download the latest software update for your camera.
+Downloading the latest software update for your camera could help fix this issue.
 Look for “firmware updates” for your camera model and update it.
-Just surf the internet on how to update your camera and follow the instructions.
+Surf the internet on how to update your camera and follow the instructions.
 If this doesn’t help, go to the ‘Camera Menu’ and restore your camera to factory settings.

-With these tips, you can easily fix minor issues at home and save money on repairs.
-But, there are chances that the camera may have some internal issues in the future that can’t be repaired at home.
-This includes, flash failure, power button malfunction, charging malfunction and other in-built lens-related malfunctions.
-These can only be fixed at the brand authorized service center.
-So we’d recommend a digital camera extended warranty or damage protection plan so that you need not spend heavily on repairs at the last minute or run around looking for service centers.
+With these tips, you can fix minor issues at home and save money on repairs.
+But what if its a malfunction that can’t be repaired at home?
+It could be a flash failure, power button malfunction, charging issue or other in-built lens-related malfunction that can only be fixed by a professional at the brand authorised service center.
+This is why we recommend you buy a digital camera extended warranty plan or damage protection plan so that you need not spend heavily on repairs the last minute.